PrisonTeam/Prison/docs/prison_docs_010_setting_up_a_spigot_server.md

     pause
 ```

-*  Let the server fully start for the first time, then stop it by entering “stop” in the open server console.
+*  Let the server fully start for the first time, then stop it by entering 'stop' in the open server console.
 The server is now ready to be customized.

 This should give you a functional server for which to run the Prison plugin.